 24. Cows are sacred in most parts of India

 India is a land of landscapes for travel.
-There are stunning lakes and endless rolling plain.
+There are stunning lakes and endless rolling plains.
 The snow-capped Himalayas in the north is also a sight to behold.
-It’s also home to wild festivals, romantic mausoleums and some of the most hectic cities in the world.
+It’s also home to wild festivals, romantic mausoleums, and some of the most hectic cities in the world.

 There you have it, the 25 things you did not know about studying in India.
 Which one of the points struck you the most?
 Tell us about it in the comments section.